-Cumulative Impact Scenario 2: Flour Mill, McGill Street Precinct Masterplan and 78-90 Canterbury Road
+Cumulative Impact of Flour Mill, McGill Street Precinct Masterplan and 78-90 Canterbury Road

-In this scenario, we test the cumulative impact implications of the proposed Summer Hill Flour Mill development, 78-90 Old Canterbury Road and the McGill Street Precinct Masterplan.
-Please note that the area of the McGill Street Precinct Masterplan that is subject to the 78-90 Old Canterbury Road development application has been deducted from our calculations in scenario 2.

-We estimate the forecast turnover generated by the Flour Mill, 78-90 Old Canterbury Road and McGill Street Precinct Masterplan proposed in conjunction will be \$70m in 2018.
+In this scenario, we test the cumulative impact of the proposed Summer Hill Flour Mill development, 78-90 Old Canterbury Road and the McGill Street Precinct Masterplan.
+We estimate the forecast turnover generated by the Flour Mill, 78-90 Old Canterbury Road and McGill Street Precinct Masterplan proposed in conjunction will be \$33m in 2018.